Examples of sync vs. async at work, and when to use either way of communicating.

 When teams do need to come together, say for a kickoff, Loom’s videos can even help meeting leaders inform attendees of what to expect.
 Paired with a traditional agenda, a video can reinforce an upcoming meeting’s tone and expectations.
 Afterward, follow-up videos can help meeting attendees exchange ideas and thoughts asynchronously even though the meeting has ended.

-Hugo and Loom have teamed up to provide meeting leaders with an integrated experience that leverages the best of synchronous and asynchronous communication.
-Pair great meetings with great video messages to exchange more detailed information more efficiently within your organization by trying out Hugo’s Loom integration today.
+Fellow and Loom have teamed up to provide meeting leaders with an integrated experience that leverages the best of synchronous and asynchronous communication.
+Pair great meetings with great video messages to exchange more detailed information more efficiently within your organization by trying out Fellow's Loom integration today.

 Learn the merits of async vs. sync, and when either communication method makes sense for you and your team.

 Improving communication at work makes everyone’s job more fun as well as more effective.